nicosensei/android-fun/ainol_novo7_venus_cwm_kit/readme.txt

 1. Plug your tablet on your PC's via USB

-2. Be sure not to have other USB periperals than the tab connected, and open a terminal.
+2. Be sure not to have other USB peripherals than the tab connected, and open a terminal.
     Type 'lsusb', you should see an outputsimilar to this:

       ngiraud@Rabanastre:~$ lsusb